 This course explores the ways that science and technology are related to the broader social context of human civilization.
 Case studies illustrate the social and environmental impacts of science and technology, as well as the ways that social structures influence the development of science and technology.
 Guest lecturers discuss the responsibility of the individual technician.
 Students give oral presentations and engage in class debates; 3 hours of lecture per week.
-(General Education: SS) Prerequisite: None
+(General Education: SS) Prerequisite: ENG 1061 or equivalent